pvantho/proto/README.md

  It's important to accentuate on an missing feature is there's no cache feature that has been implemented in Proto in order to improve the search performance.
  Authentication middleware is using a fake access token from the client side (Angular).

+ The pagination on client side is not being implemented - The complete result is being returned from Web Api.
+ For better performance only a set of records are to be returned to client.
+ Records should only be returned on demand.

  Also I have not added Authentication middleware to each Web API call , some routes do not have that middleware configured.

  On Angular side, I did not implement State Management Library such as Ngrx or Ngxs or Akita.